Pros and Cons of Owning a Cat

 There are both advantages and disadvantages to sharing your home with a furry feline friend.

-Cats can be affectionate, playful, and they are relatively low maintenance.
-On the other hand, they scratch up your furniture, they pee and poop inside your home, and they shed hairs all over your furniture.
+Cats can be affectionate, playful, and comforting, as well as relatively low maintenance.
+On the other hand, they can scratch up your couch, shed hairs over your carpet, plus pee and poop inside your home.

 Below, in full detail, are my pros and cons of owning a cat.

 1. They are low maintenance.
 As long as you change their litter box regularly and give them enough food and water, they will do fine.
 You can even go away for a weekend without having to hire a pet sitter.
 The cat will even clean itself.

 2. Affection.
 When they're in the mood, cats can be very loving.
 Stroking a cat has been shown to have a calming effect and reduce stress.
 A curled up, purring pussy on your lap also makes you feel good.